vertigo-z/allroads/README.md

 ### features:
 - quarterly roadmap tracking. add and remove quarters as needed
 - color coded tasks/features with descriptions
-- new timeline view to help visualize project
+- timeline view to help visualize project
 - 4 stages of development (planned, developing, testing, and completed)
+- new org chart view to visualize organizations and task assignment
+  - hierarchical view (only leaders can assign to subordinates)
+  - non-hierarchical view (anyone can assign tasks to anyone)
 - unified sqlite3 roadmap storage with optional AES database encryption
 - option to store database encryption key in keychain
 - move tasks up and down, and between quarters